What's in a Name?

 It was only after Bernard Venables' death in 2001 that Fennel appreciated the significance of the word 'priory'.
-Bernard was his mentor and chief counsel.
+Bernard was his mentor and counsel.
 In monastic terms, this made him the 'abbot'.
-And a priory is a satellite of an abbey, meaning that Fennel's Priory is an offshoot of the church of Bernard Venables.
+A priory is a satellite of an abbey, meaning that Fennel's Priory is an offshoot of the church of Bernard Venables.
 Quite something given that Bernard was not religious, but meaningful in its purpose.
-Hence why, when fennelspriory.com was launched in 2011, it led with Bernard's message from the first edition of Creel magazine from 1964:
+Hence why, when fennelspriory.com was launched in 2011, it led with Bernard's message from the first edition of his Creel magazine from 1964:

 "Our times are strange times, with a sort of fever on them.
 Men, who should have their feet on living soil, are shut up in sky-offending towers of flats; great towns sprawl and breathe foul fumes, not air.
 Crafts die and machines are master; cold plastic replaces the honesty and nature of wood.
 We, citizens of the chemists' era, must search with a kind of panic for those rooting tendrils that should unite us to our true origins."